knightjdr/decred-ui-react/src/lib/docs/themes.md

 There are nine available color themes that can be applied to elements using the 'theme' prop.
-These themes have four relevent colors: primary color (background), accent 1 (used for the left portion of the decred logo), accent 2 (used for the right portion of the logo) and text color.
+These themes have four relevent colors: primary color (background), accent 1 (used for the left portion of the Decred logo), accent 2 (used for the right portion of the logo) and text color.

 <table>